 In EYFS, the children will also be exploring the world of non-fiction texts and using these to support solving daily tasks, whilst also having regular opportunities to read and listen to a variety of high-quality stories, poems, rhymes and songs.
 Children are learning to read and write their names each day.
 There will be continuous provision aimed at providing opportunities for the children to make marks and write independently in a variety of contexts both indoors and outdoors.
 We celebrate all mark making and display the children’s work on our 'Mark Making' display wall.

-The children will be consolidating their skills in using numbers to ten or twenty with daily counting and ordering activities.
+The children will be consolidating their skills in using numbers up to 5 in nursery and a deep understanding of numbers to 10 in reception and verbally count beyond 20 with daily counting and ordering activities.
 There is a strong emphasis on adults encouraging children to solve the problems that occur in their play.
 Children learn about shapes and their properties by handling and making arrangements with shapes and recognising them within the environment.
 They also develop the vocabulary and concepts of measuring length, time, size and weight.

 Understanding of the World